 Create a Tunnel Inspection policy that, when matching an incoming

-packet, determines which tunnel protocols in the packet the firewall
+packet, determines which tunnel protocols in the packet the firewall will

-complies with your corporate security and usage policies.
+with your corporate security and usage policies.

 The firewall supports tunnel content inspection on Ethernet interfaces